Bottas on pole in Brazil as Verstappen extends lead

-SAO PAULO : Mercedes' Valtteri Bottas won a sprint race for pole position at the Sao Paulo Formula One Grand Prix on Saturday as Red Bull's Max Verstappen extended his championship lead to 21 points.
+SAO PAULO: Mercedes' Valtteri Bottas won a sprint race for pole position at the Sao Paulo Formula One Grand Prix on Saturday (Nov 13) as Red Bull's Max Verstappen extended his championship lead to 21 points.

 Seven times world champion Lewis Hamilton charged from last on the grid, after his car failed a technical inspection on Friday, to fifth and will start 10th on Sunday after a five place penalty for an engine change.